MattBokovitz1/FitnessClub/README.md

 # Fitness Club

-A fitness app where admins can create workout classes, and users can sign up for the classes.
+A fitness app where users can register as admins or users and then sign in.
+Admins can create, edit, and delete workout classes, and users can view the classes.